ChristopherBeltran/ChristopherBeltran.github.io/_posts/2019-05-29-from_building_with_legos_to_a_barrel_of_monkeys.markdown

 The bulk of this project is absolutely spent writing Javascript (I have 312 lines of Javascript code to prove it!), but there is still a good amount of work that goes into getting the Ruby on Rails backend portion set up.

-But, before I even wrote one line of new code for this project, I addressed a problem that had plagued each and every one of my last projects: **Scope Creep**.
+But, before I even wrote one line of new code for this project, I addressed a problem that had plagued each and every one of my previous projects: **Scope Creep**.

 To avoid this, I decided to approach the project the same way I approach projects at work, by divvying up every chunk of development into granular tasks and aligning each of those tasks with a particular project requirement.
 The result was me constructing my very own Kanban board: